sttp-book/sttp-book/chapters/testing-techniques/README.md

 {% include "/includes/youtube.md" %}

-When it comes to devising test cases, while our experience indeed helps us deeply in finding bugs, it might not be enough:
+When it comes to devising test cases, while our experience helps us deeply in finding bugs, it might not be enough:

 * Experience-based testing is highly prone to mistakes.
 The developer might forget to test a corner case.
 * It varies from person to person.
 Our goal is to define techniques such that any developer in the world is able to test any software.